RasaHQ/rasa/docs/choosing_pipeline.rst

         ]
     }

-This is created as a combination of the results of the different components in the pre-configured pipeline ``pretrained_embeddings``.
+This is created as a combination of the results of the different components in the pre-configured pipeline ``pretrained_embeddings_spacy``.
 For example, the ``entities`` attribute is created by the ``ner_crf`` component.